Draw The Shear And Moment Diagrams For The Cantilever Beam

 • Units: Maintain consistent units throughout the calculations.
 Use kN and meters, or other consistent units, to avoid confusion.

-• Software Tools: Utilize structural analysis software to verify hand calculations and visualize shear and moment diagrams.
+• Software Tools: apply structural analysis software to verify hand calculations and visualize shear and moment diagrams.
 Software like AutoCAD, SAP2000, and ANSYS can significantly aid in complex structural analysis.

 • Real-World Applications: Consider real-world factors such as material properties, safety factors, and environmental conditions when designing cantilever beams.